JenniferDunne/ml-from-movie-reviews/README.md

 72,691 | 200+ | .56
 129,809 | All Reviews | .54

-I used an F1 score to compare the results, because it evenly weighted both Accuracy and Recall, providing a more balanced picture of the overall effectiveness of the prediction.
-(As a level-set, if I were to randomly guess the genres for a particular movie, given the distribution of film genres in my sample set, my accuracy would be less than 20%.)
+I used an F1 score to compare the results, because it evenly weighted both Precision and Recall, providing a more balanced picture of the overall effectiveness of the prediction.
+(As a level-set, if I were to randomly guess the genres for a particular movie, given the distribution of film genres in my sample set, my F1 score would be less than 20%.)
 The difference between 200+ word reviews and 500+ word reviews was not very much, however it clearly illustrated the trend that shorter reviews provided less information.
 For subsequent tests, I would use the 500+ word reviews subset.

+Since my initial dataset included approximately 40 reviews for each of my 3323 films, the 500+ word reviews subset still included all of the same mix of genres as the full dataset.

 ### Challenge 4: Type of predictive model